WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module5_Functional_Annotation/Module5b_AMR_RGI_MAGs.md

 The .csv file can be used for custom visualisation in R (e.g., using ggplot2 or pheatmap).

-# 📈 Downstream Analysis In R-Studio: Practical Session
+# Exercise 5: 📈 Downstream Analysis In R-Studio: Practical Session

 Analysis can be performed: